 In order to curb the trend of increased air travel, alternative approaches such as video and telephone conferencing are also offered.

-We also have a fleet of modern low-emission pool cars known as the White Fleet for close distance business travel.
-We have a pool of 11 vehicles leased for periods of three years.
+We also have a fleet of modern low-emission pool cars known as the white fleet for close distance business travel.
+We have a pool of eight vehicles leased for periods of three years.
 Staff use these for business travel instead of their own vehicles in order to minimise emissions.

 At the Met Office we work with the Hogg Robinson Group (HRG) which provides help with our business travel needs.

 We appointed HRG to achieve the following objectives: